 Wear comfortable clothing (dress according to the weather), appropriate footwear and bring your camera!

 Price per canoe.
-Maximum of 2 adults and 2 small children per canoe.
+Maximum of 2 adults and 2 small children (8 years old or less) per canoe.
 Minimum 20 lb / 10kg.Identification card is required and held as a security deposit to ensure the return of the equipment.
 Rates are subject to change without notice.
 Taxes and resort royalty are extra.

 Following terms and definitons are based on CITQ (Corporation de l'Industrie Touristique du Québec) documentation.